seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 This is that face, thou cruel Angelo,
 Which once thou sworest was worth the looking on;
-This is the hand which, with a vow’d contract,
+This is the hand which, with a vow'd contract,
-Was fast belock’d in thine; this is the body
+Was fast belock'd in thine; this is the body
 That took away the match from Isabel,
 And did supply thee at thy garden-house
 In her imagined person.